Gaetz/docs.monogame.github.io/articles/tutorials/building_3d_games/06_power_up/index.md

 }
 ```

-We set the sacle to `10f` so that the power-up is easy to catch for the player.
+We set the scale to `10f` so that the power-up is easy to catch for the player.

+> [!TIP]
+>
+> When making a game, it is nearly always better to favorise player's comfort than exact numbers.

 ## Setting up the player for power-ups